circleci/circleci-docs/jekyll/_ccie/preview.md

 After you have received a Preview license from your account team, use the following instructions to set up your trial installation.

 ## Prerequisites
-Hava available the following information and policies before starting the Preview Release installation:
+Have available the following information and policies before starting the Preview Release installation:

 * If you use network proxies, contact your Account team before attempting to install the Preview Release.
 * Access to provision at least two AWS instances, one for the Services and one for your first set of Builders.
 Best practice is to use an `m4.2xlarge` instance with 8 CPUs and 32GB RAM for the Services.